Top 5 2nd Quarter Trades of Bi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Bigelow Investment Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Bison Wealth, LLC’s top five trades of the quarter.

-Bigelow Investment Advisors, LLC reduced their investment in BATS:FLOT by 35,366 shares.
-The trade had a 0.83% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.28.
+During the quarter, Bison Wealth, LLC bought 147,456 shares of ARCA:OVLH for a total holding of 187,864.
+The trade had a 2.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.29.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.